tksander/ediza/README.md

 # Twelve-Factor WordPress

-WordPress, the [Twelve-Factor](http://12factor.net/) way: fully managed using Composer and configured using environment variables.
+WordPress, the [Twelve-Factor](http://12factor.net/) way: fully managed using Composer and configured using environment variables..

 ## General Concepts and Considerations